galaxyproject/training-material/Proteomics/tutorials/proteinQuant_SIL.md

 >
 > Benchmarking parameters for `FeatureFinderMultiplex`:
 >     1. Number of features that can be linked to peptide IDs (and vice-versa).
 >     2. Although the first parameter gives a good measure of quality, it does not rule out that false positive features or IDs were matched.
-To control for false positives, you will have to scan through your data manually.
+To check for false positives, you will have to scan through your data manually.
 To do so, open both the `FeatureFinderMultiplex` consensusXML output and the mzidentML file into [TOPPView]().
 >         - **Caution** Manual evaluation is prone to biases, as you can look solely at small parts of your data.
 To avoid this, try to look at the *very same* areas / the same features of all different result files.
 >     3. If you were using the option **`knockouts present` **, check, if the detected "knockout features" fit to your expectations.

 > ### Hands-on: Evaluation and Optimization of Quantitation Results
 >
 > 1. Run the whole WF again, change ** a single setting (averagine?)** in `FeatureFinderMultiplex`.
-> 1. Run `FileInfo` :wrench: on the results -> number of ID-Feature-matches
+> 2. Run `FileInfo` :wrench: on the results -> number of ID-Feature-matches
-> 2. Run `dongs` :wrench: on the results -> restrict to a small areas
+> 3. Run `dongs` :wrench: on the results -> restrict to a small areas
 > 4. Open results in TOPPView.
 >
 >   > ### :question: Questions
 >   > 1.
 Which setting led to more ID-Feature-matches?
->   > 1.
+>   > 2.
 Using the default settings, how many features were not mapped to IDs?
 How many IDs were not mapped to features?
 >   > {: .questions}
 > {: .hands_on}